cjdbarlow/bedside-notebook/stubs/ul-neuro.md

 Supplies upper medial part of the forearm, and can be covered with a subcutaneous bleb just distal to the axillary hairline.

-Innervation of the shoulder:
-* **Bulk of innervation** comes from the **C5-6** trunks
-Injecting at this level facilitates reduced LA doses and side-effects.
-* Suprascapular nerve
-From C5/6 roots, upper trunk.
-* Axillary nerve
-From C5/6 roots, branch of the posterior cord.
-* Supraclavicular nerve
-From cervical plexus.